 SolarShare's monthly revenue depends on the production of electricity from solar energy, which is seasonal and fluctuates somewhat from month to month.
 To better manage cash flows and reduce interest costs, CSA 4 established a line of credit with a company controlled by the President of SolarShare, Mike Brigham (owner of 227118 Holdings Ltd.).
-Up to \$5 million is available from this facility at a rate of 3.5%.
+Up to \$5 million is available from this facility.
 The operating line is unsecured and is ranked behind Debt Financing and Solar Bonds.
 The operating line may be cancelled or withdrawn at any time by the lender.
-As of September 30, 2020, the loan balance was \$1.5 million.
-This debt may be refinanced with a combination of Solar Bonds, Debt Financing or other sources.
+As of December 31, 2022, there was no balance on the loan.
+Any operating line debt may be refinanced with a combination of funds from the sale of Solar Bonds, other Debt Financing or other sources.
 Please see Schedule L - 227118 Holdings Ltd. Operating (Credit) Line for a copy of the loan agreement.